Loading...

 If you need the parallel US terminology comparison, see CPM vs TNMM—US Comparable Profits Method aligns with OECD TNMM, not with RPM.

-Cost plus applies an appropriate gross mark-up to the supplier's direct and indirect production costs (typically COGS).
-The mark-up should reflect functions, assets, and risks, and is tested using comparable independent companies (or transactions) with similar cost structures and routines.
+Cost plus applies an appropriate gross mark-up to the supplier's direct and indirect costs incurred in the controlled supply.
+The cost base, accounting classification, functions, assets, risks, and comparable gross mark-up all need consistent support.

 Formula (conceptually): Transfer price ≈ Cost base + Appropriate gross mark-up